Prana when literally translated means spirit or the breath andyama means control. Pranayama is thus loosely translated as prana or breathe control.

 Pranayama is a set of breathing exercises that ancient yogis developed by various techniques to maximize the benefits of prana.
 Pranayama is used in yoga to help clear and cleanse the body and mind as prelude to yogic postures.
 It is also used in preparation for meditation to help maximize its benefits and focus the mind.

 Some of the most commonly used forms of pranayama that can be practiced by anyone are:

 Ujjayi is often called the “sounding” breath or “ocean sounding” breath.
-It involves constricting the back of the throat while breathing in and out air to create a sound effect coming from the region of the throat somewhere around the thyroid gland, due to the friction of the passing air.
+It involves constricting the back of the throat while breathing in and out air to create a sound effect coming from the region of the throat somewhere around the thyroid gland, due to friction of the passing air.

 1. Acquire a comfortable position with your spine erect.
 This can be while sitting preferably on the ground in Sukhasana or Vajrasana.
-For those who cannot sit on the ground, they can set on a chair at the front edge keeping both the feet flat on the ground with back away from the backrest and spine straight.
+For those who cannot sit on ground they can set on a chair at the front edge keeping both the feet flat on ground with back away from the backrest and spine straight.
 If even this is not possible one can lie down flat on the back.
 Keep the eyes closed and concentrate on your posture for about a minute and then begin by taking long, slow, and deep breaths through the nostrils.

 2. Allow the breathing to be gentle and relaxed as you slightly contract the back of your throat creating a steady hissing sound as you breathe in and out.
 The sound need not be forced, but it should be loud enough so that if someone came close to you they would hear it.

 3. Breath deeply and lengthen the inhalation and the exhalation as much as possible without creating tension anywhere in your body, try to get the sound of the breath to be continuous and smooth.

 Increases mindfulness.Generates internal heat.